fae-w/RevitGeminiRAG/README.md

 - Initial database generation can be time-consuming for large models
 - Some complex queries may require rephrasing for optimal results
 - The codebase is provided as-is without extensive documentation
+- Currently optimized for Revit 2025; adaptation required for other versions

 ## 🤝 Contributing